St. John's Church, Tallinn

-St. John's Church (Jaani kirik) is a large Lutheran parish church in Freedom Square in central Tallinn, Estonia.
-It is dedicated to Saint John the Evangelist.
+St. John's Church (Jaani kirik) is a large Lutheran parish church in Tallinn, Estonia.
+It is dedicated to Saint John the Evangelist, a disciple of Jesus Christ and author of the fourth Christian Gospel.
 Construction began in 1862, and the church was opened in 1867.

 History

-Since the 16th-century Protestant Reformation, Estonia's primary religious tradition has been Lutheranism.
+From the time of the Reformation, Estonia's primary religious tradition has been Lutheranism, with a catholic polity, and episcopal government.
 The national church of Estonia is the Estonian Evangelical Lutheran Church, of which St John's is a parish church.
 The motivation for construction was the large size of the existing congregation at the neighbouring Holy Spirit parish church (sometimes translated 'Holy Ghost'), which by the mid-nineteenth century numbered more than 14,000 members.
 Fundraising began in 1851 to provide a new parish church in the expanding suburbs of the 'new' town of Tallinn, at the lower level below the ancient hill-top city settlement (the Toompea).
 From September 1862 local craftsmen worked on construction, and the church was consecrated on 17 December 1867.

 The green furnishings of the high altar are mostly plain velvet, but the main frontal panel is richly embroidered.
 Similar sets of alternative colours are used at other periods of the church year.